r2labs/lynxmotion_ssc32/README.md

 lynxmotion_tm4c
 ================

-ROS driver for the Lynxmotion SSC-32 and SSC-32U servo controller.
+ROS driver for the home-grown UncleOS servo controller on the TM4C.